-There is a tremendous amount of legal advocacy that has to happen to get a civil rights complaint past all of the layers of government official immunity, evidence sufficiency, and other issues before a court will allow a civil rights claimant to tell their story at trial.
+There is a tremendous amount of legal advocacy that has to happen to get a civil rights complaint past all of the layers of government official immunity, evidence sufficiency, and other challenges before a court will allow a civil rights claimant to tell their story at trial.

 Where will my civil rights case be heard

 We typically practice in federal court while advocating for federal civil rights.
-Even when we have state claims, they often involve constitutional rights violations, which are a federal matter and therefore would go to a federal court.
+Even when we have state claims, they often involve constitutional rights violations, which are a federal in nature and therefore would go to a federal court.
 We practice in the state of Colorado and there is a federal courthouse in downtown Denver.
 During the covid crisis, most court matters are being handled remotely but will eventually return to the federal courthouse.

 How to find the right attorney